Hispanic youth in the juvenile justice system

 State Juvenile Justice Profile

-The State Juvenile Justice Profiles provide state level data on a variety of juvenile justice indicators, including population characteristics, juveniles as victims, juvenile arrest rates, and juveniles in corrections.
+The State Juvenile Justice Profiles provide state level data on a variety of juvenile justice indicators, including population characteristics, youth as victims, youth arrest rates, and youth in residential placement.
 Users can quickly find these data for each state and even compare among states.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home